dannyhope/Grok/README.md

 	- figure out what to build first

-## How it works – the transclusionish way
+## How it could work

+### The transclusionish way

-- Users want to parse a document – this is the source document
+- Users indicate a source document
-- The view has 2 columns
+- We take a copy of this, the copy is immutable (changes are stored as diffs)
-- The source document appears in the left column, a restructured document is built-up on the right
+- We present 2 columns – the source document appears in the left column, the right column is where you do the restructuring stuff
 - Parts of the source can be transcluded into column 2
-- Parts that have been transcluded can be dimmed in the source
+- Parts that have been transcluded and are dimmed in the source
 - Content can be added to both the source and the restructured document
 - Transclusions can be edited (in this case diffs must be accessible)
 - Transclusions can be joined together to form: